Bug #1933

 Files

-Updated by Per Amundsen about 9 years ago
+Updated by Per Amundsen over 9 years ago

 I have this on TODO already, but it's a little complicated since "])." are valid URL characters after a /slash, will get around to it.

-Updated by Jonathan Kay about 8 years ago
+Updated by Jonathan Kay over 8 years ago

 Just to add on top of these examples already listed, I frequently see links (usually from bots) which include the greater-than sign, such as: